TritonDataCenter/ruby-manta/README.md

-put_link(orig_path, link_path, _options_)
+put_snaplink(orig_path, link_path, _options_)
 -----------------------------------------

-Creates a link from on object in Manta at a given path to a different path.
+Creates a snaplink from on object in Manta at a given path to a different path.
 This effectively creates another reference to the same object.
 Since objects are immutable, PUTting over that object reduces the refcount on the object;
-other references (i.e. links) continue to see the original version.
+other references (i.e. snaplinks) continue to see the original version.

 Both paths should be valid object paths. orig_path should point at an existing object.